 Make your way back down the hill to Fushe-Kruje by van or taxi.
 A constant supply of coaches, furgons and city buses ferry passengers between Kruje and Tirana, so you’ll never have to wait more than 15 minutes for a departure.

-The trip to Tirana takes 30-60 minutes, and tickets cost around 150 Lek.
+The trip to Tirana takes 30-60 minutes depending on traffic.
+Tickets cost around 150 LEK.

 Continue to Berat, the ‘city of a thousand windows’